nBlocksStudioApps/38D_PID_test_FIRMWARE/README.md

 ----

-Disturbing the heat balance, by blowing air for 1 sec to the hot-end and recovery
+Disturbing the heat balance, by *just slightly-blowing air for 1 sec*, to the hot-end.
+The Sensing and PID system is sensitive enough, to detect and correct the deviation.

 <p align="center">
 <img